 Income tax (provision) benefit, net.
-Our income tax benefit was \$38 million during the three months ended June 30, 2013, compared to a \$146 million provision during the same period in 2012.
-The change was primarily related to the decrease in "Income (loss) before income taxes" and the change in our effective tax rate.
+Our income tax provision was \$130 million during the three months ended June 30, 2013, a decrease of \$5 million compared to the same period in 2012.
+The decrease in the provision was primarily related to a decrease in our effective tax rate, partially offset by an increase in "Income (loss) before income taxes."
 Our effective tax rate was favorably impacted by the recent audit settlement with the IRS related to periods prior to 2009.

-Net income (loss) attributable to DISH Network.
-"Net income (loss) attributable to DISH Network" was a loss of \$11 million during the three months ended June 30, 2013, a decrease of \$237 million compared to income of \$226 million for the same period in 2012.
-This decrease was primarily attributable to the changes in revenue and expenses discussed above.
+Net income (loss).
+"Net income (loss)" was \$234 million during the three months ended June 30, 2013, an increase of \$12 million compared to \$222 million for the same period in 2012.
+This increase was primarily attributable to the changes in revenue and expenses discussed above.

 Item 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - Continued
+MANAGEMENT'S NARRATIVE ANALYSIS OF RESULTS OF OPERATIONS - Continued